nipo/nsl/doc/better_hdl.rst

 Component forward declaration
 =============================

 Components should be declared in a package.
-Package is used as a header in C.
+Package is to VHDL what header file is to C.

 Architecture should never have any component declaration in declarative part.

 Components should rely on packages.
-Instanciations should always use component instantiation variant::
+Instantiations should always use component instantiation variant::

   label: [component] library.package.component_name